ianhyzy/blog.ian.gay/_posts/2019-06-05-Using Tiller on mobile.md

 As a quick example, Tiller has a built-in graph for Net Worth that I copied.
 You'll get the URL to put in Glide by going to the three-dot menu in the upper right of the chart, clicking `Publish Chart` and then choosing the chart title and selecting `image` from the dropdown.
 You'll also want to check the box that automatically republishes the chart when changes are made.

-This isn't the best type of chart to use on mobile - you'll likely want to built a new chart and use a smaller date range or use a chart type more suited for display on mobile.
+This isn't the best type of chart to use on mobile - you'll likely want to build a new chart and use a smaller date range or use a chart type more suited for display on mobile.
 To help fix this, I imported just three months of data using the array import feature (put your range in curly braces like this: `={'Net Worth'!AH2:AJ5}`) and then built a mobile chart with that data.
 Be aware it can take a while before changes to your chart are reflected in your published image.
 Here's what my mobile summary sheet looks like in Sheets:

 [![screenshot of mobile summary page](/assets/images/sheets-mobile-summary.png)](/assets/images/sheets-mobile-summary.png)]